-When medical providers make oversights in a diagnosis or provide poor care to their patients, a medical malpractice claim can be filed to potentially earn justice and compensation for damages.
+When medical providers make oversights in a diagnosis or provide poor patient care, a medical malpractice claim can be filed to earn justice and compensation for damages potentially.

-If you believe a medical provider in Tampa, FL failed to provide you with an acceptable standard of care, you may be entitled to file a medical malpractice claim under the basis of negligence.
+Suppose you believe a medical provider in Tampa, FL failed to provide you with an acceptable standard of care.
+In that case, you may be entitled to file a medical malpractice claim under the basis of negligence.
 A Tampa medical malpractice lawyer from the Law Offices of Anidjar & Levine may be able to investigate your condition to determine if your doctor or medical provider made a costly mistake that could have been prevented.

 To learn more about taking legal action in Tampa against a liable and at-fault medical provider, call the Law Offices of Anidjar & Levine today at 1-800-747-3733 for a free consultation.

 No matter the type of condition you had at the time of your visit to a health care provider, their oversight could leave you with ongoing health problems.
 Additionally, these mistakes could have cost your loved one’s life.
 Many forms of medical malpractice can range from surgical errors to providing inadequate follow-up care.

 Other types of medical malpractice may include but are not limited to:

 - Pregnancy errors